 After much trial and error, Dudley and Annie settled on Pinot Noir as their chosen varietal, and by 1990 they had 3 ½ acres of Pinot Noir planted and producing.
 Almost 20 years later, the constant work of maintaining a producing vineyard began to wear on the Pages, and they decided to sell part of the vineyard in 2008 to us, who wanted to return to Montana, after working in Denver for 20 years.

 Unfortunately, in 2013, after a warm February, a hard March frost killed all the Pinot Noir vines.
 Rather than replace the Pinot Noirs, we decided to try a hardy hybrid varietal, which had Pinot Noir has one of its parents, and which was called Marquette.
 In 2015, we also planted a newly arrived white varietal from Nova Scotia called L’Acadie Blanc.
 2016 was the first full year of production for the Marquette vines, and we are looking forward to our first producing year from the L’Acadie Blanc vines this fall 2017.

 In 2014, we also cleared a ¼ acre of third growth young pine above the vineyards, and planted lavender.
-We had our first producing flowers in the summer of 2016, and are looking forward to a good crop this summer, despite the very hard winter we just had.
+We had our first producing flowers in the summer of 2016, and since then things have just blossomed.
+We now offer u-pick lavender and lavender distillation workshops in July.